Overview

 The 23 refers to the number of repeating ethylene oxides in the molecule.

 Learn more about Sodium Lauryl SulfatePropane is a gas derived from petroleum and natural gas.
-It is used as a propellant.
+In cosmetics, its only used as an aerosol propellant (it pushes your product out of the can when you press the nozzle).

 Also called "fragrance", this ingredient can be a blend of hundreds of chemicals or plant oils.
 This means every product with "fragrance" or "parfum" in the ingredients list is a different mixture.